hugsy/gef/docs/commands/heap-analysis-helper.md

 ## Command heap-analysis-helper ##

+Please note: This feature is still under development, expect bugs and unstability.

 `heap-analysis-helper` command aims to help the process of idenfitying Glibc heap inconsistencies by tracking and analyzing allocations and deallocations of chunks of memory.